-- (1) Standards for independence provided by the Company are as follows: - (i) He/she has not been an officer/employee of the Group in the past 10 years; - (ii) He/she is not or was not an employee of any business partner whose value of transaction with the Group accounts for 2% or more of the Company's consolidated sales (except for a former employee with respect to whom three years or more have passed since he/she ceased to belong to such business partner); - (iii) He/she is not a major shareholder of the Company (holding 10% or more of the total voting rights) or a person who executes its business; - (iv) He/she is not a person with respect to whom the Group holds 10% or more of the total voting rights or a person who executes its business; - (v) He/she is not an attorney, accountant, etc. who receives remuneration of YEN 10 million or more per annum from the Group other than remuneration for officers; and - (vi) There are otherwise no circumstances with respect to him/her that may cause doubt as to the independence in executing duties as Independent Outside Director. - (2) A person who has a wide range of experience and knowledge as Independent Outside Director, and can provide frank, lively, and constructive opinions, advice, and recommendations at meetings of the Board of Directors is nominated.
+- (1) Standards for independence provided by the Company are as follows: - (i) He/she has not been an officer/employee of the Group in the past 10 years; - (ii) He/she is not or was not an employee of any business partner whose value of transaction with the Group accounts for 2% or more of the Company's consolidated sales (except for a former employee with respect to whom one year or more have passed since he/she ceased to belong to such business partner); - (iii) He/she is not a major shareholder of the Company (holding 10% or more of the total voting rights) or a person who executes its business; - (iv) He/she is not a person with respect to whom the Group holds 10% or more of the total voting rights or a person who executes its business; - (v) He/she is not an attorney, accountant, etc. who receives remuneration of YEN 10 million or more per annum from the Group other than remuneration for officers; and - (vi) There are otherwise no circumstances with respect to him/her that may cause doubt as to the independence in executing duties as Independent Outside Director. - (2) A person who has a wide range of experience and knowledge as Independent Outside Director, and can provide frank, lively, and constructive opinions, advice, and recommendations at meetings of the Board of Directors is nominated. - (3) The standards in (1) above shall apply mutatis mutandis to the determination of the independence of outside Audit & Supervisory Board Members.